pmanfredi85/pce-gpr-toolbox/README.md

 - Statistics and Machine Learning Toolbox
 - Optimization Toolbox

+## 🧩 Third-Party Components

+This toolbox includes components from the following external projects:

+- [UQLab]: a MATLAB toolbox licensed under the [BSD 3-Clause License](LICENSE)
+- [gx2]: a MATLAB toolbox licensed under the [MIT License](3rdparty/MIT_LICENSE.txt)

+The relevant files are used in accordance with their license terms.
+See the full license text in `3rdparty/MIT_LICENSE.txt`.

 ## 📄 Documentation

 The user guide is available as a PDF in the [`docs/`](docs/) folder.